020 7404 9390

 BOOK CONSULTATION WHATSAPP US MESSAGE US PHONE US

-Since Vardags won the landmark Supreme Court case, Radmacher v Granatino, prenuptial agreements have held a new and important status in matrimonial law, and it is likely you will be bound by it if you divorce if certain conditions have been met.
-The UK Supreme Court ruled that the court should give effect to a nuptial agreement that is freely entered into by each party with a full appreciation of its implications unless in the circumstances prevailing it would not be fair to hold the parties to their agreement.
+Previously, nuptial agreements were seen as unenforceable in the UK.
+But, following Vardags victory in the landmark Supreme Court case Radmacher v Granatino, nuptial agreements have held a new and important status in matrimonial law where the UK Supreme Court ruled that the court should give effect to a nuptial agreement that is freely entered into by each party with a full appreciation of its implications unless in the circumstances prevailing it would not be fair to hold the parties to their agreement.

-That said, nuptial agreements are not automatically binding and will only be upheld by the court if they meet the qualifying criteria set by the Supreme Court and further reviewed by the Law Commission.
+Nuptial agreements will only be upheld by the court if they meet the qualifying criteria set by the Supreme Court and further reviewed by the Law Commission.
 These are:

 • That the nuptial agreement must be contractually valid (offer, acceptance and consideration);